Matthew 4: Commencement of Jesus' ministry

-The remaining verses of this chapter (verses 12 to 25) are generally seen as the introduction to the ministry of Jesus, which will take up the next several chapters of the Gospel and in the Sermon on the Mount, which begins immediately after this chapter.
+The remaining verses of chapter 4 (verses 12 to 25) are generally seen as the introduction to the ministry of Jesus, which will take up the next several chapters of the Gospel and in the Sermon on the Mount, which begins immediately after this chapter.
 Jesus begins to preach a gospel of repentance: his words are the same as those of John the Baptist, now imprisoned in Machaerus Palace:

-Repent, for the kingdom of heaven is at hand.

 Verses 18 to 22 describe the calling of the first four fishermen, who become his first disciples: two, Simon Peter and Andrew, were casting a net into the sea, and two, James, and John, working with Zebedee their father, were repairing their nets.
 The disciples abandon their possessions and family to become what Jesus calls "fishers of men".

 The final three verses introduce the crowds whom Jesus addresses.
-These verses also serve as a summary of Jesus' ministry outlining the three forms it takes: teaching, preaching, and healing.
+These verses also serve as a summary of Jesus' ministry, outlining the three forms it takes: teaching, preaching, and healing.

 Verses

-Full text

-In the King James Version this chapter reads:

-Then was Jesus led up of the Spirit into the wilderness to be tempted of the devil.

-And when he had fasted forty days and forty nights, he was afterward an hungred.

-And when the tempter came to him, he said, If thou be the Son of God, command that these stones be made bread.

-But he answered and said, It is written, Man shall not live by bread alone, but by every word that proceedeth out of the mouth of God.